Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab2-Security.md

     tab, because as you will see, it is tricky to navigate between the pages for configuring a B2C tenant, and the pages for configuring your web apps.

-6. At the top right of the portal is a button showing your username and the name of the tenant associated with your subscription.
+6. At the top right of the portal is a button showing your user name and the name of the tenant associated with your subscription.
 If you click this, it shows a list of tenants that you belong to: